DaLuSt/DaLuSt/README.md

 - 👋 Hi, I’m @DaLuSt
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Analytics for health sciences
+- 🌱 I’m currently learning Data Analytics for health sciences and Data Science for Life Sciences
 - 💞️ I’m looking to collaborate on anything related to new advanements in the wonderful world of data science.
 - 📫 How to reach me DaLuSt1997@gmail.com